skylight-hq/skylight.digital/_projects/cdc_phdi_vdh.md

 - Reduced patient record duplication by 19% across data streams (lab reports, case reports, and vaccinations)
 - System went from being able to handle 5,800 incoming HL7 messages per hour, at peak, to 20,000 messages per hour
 - System generates a tabular, analysis-ready data mart for ~380,000 patient resources in under 15 minutes
-- Continuing to pilot prototype with near real-time data from VDH to test and iterate on the current building blocks
+- Continuing to pilot prototype with near real-time data from VDH to test and iterate on the current Building Blocks
   {% endcapture %}

 {% include project.html